Grayscale image of a robotic arm in a clean, modern environment.

 A patient may skip follow-up appointments or abandon treatment due to various reasons.
 Maybe they couldn’t afford it.
 Maybe they thought they were healed.
 Maybe they were afraid of the procedures.

 Healthcare providers may fail to share complete records.
 Sometimes, medical records may get lost during file transfers.
-This creates gaps in the chronological medical timeline, especially when the patient saw multiple providers.
+This creates gaps in the chronological medical timeline, especially when the patient sees multiple providers.

 The patient may have received treatment from multiple providers, such as chiropractors, therapists, emergency care clinics, and hospitals.
 But the documentation is not connected well to each other.
 This can cause confusion or duplication.